Getting the best wedding photos – how to get the most from your wedding photography

 - We suggest factoring-in 20 minutes between when you are ceremony-ready (with your hair & make-up finished) and before you leave for the ceremony, for some beautiful morning portraits.
 It’s lovely to capture the sense of excitement and anticipation of the early part of your day…and if you’re planning a wild elopement, it’ll be the last moment before the wind takes control of your hair and dress!

-It’s worth considering where and how you want to see your partner in your wedding finery for the first time.
+It’s worth considering where and how you want to see your partner for the first time on the morning of your wedding day.
 Some couples choose to get ready together, which can be really romantic and sweet.
 Others choose to get ready separately and have a ‘first look’ moment, when you see each other in your wedding finery for the first time.

 - Some couples like to do this the traditional way, walking down the aisle.

 - Other couples like to have a personal, private ‘first look’ moment, before their ceremony commences.
 This can be a really beautiful, private, emotional moment and can work well if you feel that you would like to exchange a few words with each other without all your guests looking on.

 - If you will be walking down an aisle, we suggest that you allow a good amount of space between your bridal party and yourself so that they don’t obscure your big entrance!

 - We strongly recommend inviting your guests to participate in an ‘unplugged ceremony’, i.e. where they keep cameras and mobile phones in their bags for the duration of your ceremony.
 This allows them to be fully present in the moment and really listen to the beautiful words you exchange.

 - Photographs of your friends and relatives looking-on and being moved by your ceremony are really lovely.
 If they are tempted to get their phones out to take snaps of you saying your vows, what you will get is a sea of blank faces-behind-mobiles instead!